 I believe, that in today’s world of quickly accelerating change and uncertainty, this caring, compassionate and emotional intelligence-driven leadership is central.
 Having this wisdom of the heart, or emotional intelligence, is key to serving our communities deep into the 21st century.

 Wexner Israel Alum Yotam Dagan (Class 24) is a former Navy Seal commander, a certified clinical psychologist with expertise in Combat stress reaction (PTSD) and a hostage negotiator.
 Yotam has been for many years on the constant move between leading soldiers on the battlefield to building their mental and professional fighting capacity, developing their leadership skills and caring for their well-being.
 Upon completion of his military tenure, Yotam initiated and co-founded programs helping soldiers discharge, reintegrate and take leading positions in the Israeli public service and civil society.
 Yotam is currently serving as head of international team in Natal, Israel’s leading Post-traumatic stress prevention and treatment organization and is an independent consultant to corporations, governments, security organizations on issues of leadership and crisis management in Israel and abroad.
 Yotam holds a BA in psychology, history and philosophy, an MA in clinical psychology from the University of Haifa, Israel, and a Mid Career Master’s in public administration at the JFK School of Government at Harvard University.
 Yotam is married to Iris and is a father of four boys.
 Yotam is married to Iris and is a father of four boys.
-He resides in Northern Israel and can be reached here.
+He resides in Northern Israel.